DeveloperAcademy-POSTECH/EZPZ/README.md

 # :iphone: EZPZ

-A brief description of what this project does and who it's for
+This app helps people who have difficulty with long-term challenges to succeed systemtically.

 ## :pushpin: Features

-- Light/dark mode toggle
-- Live previews
-- Fullscreen mode
-- Cross platform
+- It serves recommandation system for challenge templates
+- The app runs without internet connection
+- Other people won't see your activity(or reflections)
+- Simple & eyes comfortable design
+- User can review previous reflections whenever you want

 ## :people_hugging: Authors